Renewable energy in the United Kingdom: Electricity generation

+Renewable electricity generation in the UK reached a record 143.7 TWh in 2024, accounting for 50.4% of total electricity generation.
+Renewable electricity generating capacity increased by 4.1 GW (7.3%) during 2024, with around half of new capacity in solar photovoltaics and most of the remainder in wind.

 Wind

 Wind power delivers a growing fraction of the energy in the United Kingdom.
-By the beginning of February 2020, wind power production consisted of 10,429 wind turbines with a total installed capacity of over 22 GW: 13,575 MW of onshore capacity and 8,483 MW of offshore capacity, having risen from 7,950 MW onshore and 4,049 MW offshore since 2015 The UK is ranked as the world's sixth largest producer of wind power, having overtaken France and Italy in 2012.
+By the beginning of February 2020, wind power production consisted of 10,429 wind turbines with a total installed capacity of over 22 GW: 13,575 MW of onshore capacity and 8,483 MW of offshore capacity, having risen from 7,950 MW onshore and 4,049 MW offshore since 2015.
+The UK is ranked as the world's sixth largest producer of wind power, having overtaken France and Italy in 2012.

-Polling of public opinion consistently shows strong support for wind power in the UK, with nearly three-quarters of the population agreeing with its use, even among those living near onshore wind turbines.
-Wind power is expected to continue growing in the UK for the foreseeable future.
 Within the UK, wind power is the second largest source of renewable energy after biomass.
-As of 2018, Ørsted (formerly DONG Energy) is the UK's largest windfarm operator with stakes in planned or existing projects able to produce 5 GW of wind energy.

 2010 saw the completion of significant projects in the UK wind industry with the Gunfleet Sands, Robin Rigg and Thanet offshore wind farms coming on-stream.

 2024 was a record-breaking year for wind power in Great Britain.
-Nearly 83 terawatt-hours (TWh) of electricity was generated across Great Britain, a 4TWh increase from 2023's 79TWhs.
+Nearly 83 terawatt-hours (TWh) of electricity was generated across Great Britain, a 4TWh increase from 2023's 79TWh.